watchexec/cargo-watch/README.md

 and .git/ folders, and your .gitignore files are used to filter paths.
 ```

+### Ignore syntax

+See the [`glob::Pattern` docs](https://doc.rust-lang.org/glob/glob/struct.Pattern.html) for a more detailed specification of glob matching syntax.

 ### Reloading servers

 Cargo Watch pairs very well with [Catflap], a tool for Unixy platforms that